What is Levantine food – and why you should love it

 Middle Eastern cuisine

 For the fertile crescent – broadly encompassing Lebanon, Israel, Palestine, Syria, Turkey, Egypt and Cyprus – is home to one of the healthiest, freshest, most delicious and ancient cuisines on the planet.
 The ancient Romans and Phoenicians heartily enjoyed many of the dishes that are served in Levantine restaurants today – the likes of hummus, baba ganoush, and tabbaleh.
-You will even read of skewered meats in Homer’s Odyssey, which makes the sish kebab as old as poetry itself – with a refreshing tzaziki dip to one side.
+You will even read of skewered meats in Homer’s Odyssey, which makes the shish kebab as old as poetry itself – with a refreshing tzaziki dip to one side.
 And while the names may have changed, the tastes are as rich as ever, and they are delicious.

 But when it comes to the food, where to start?
 Let’s begin with the dips and salads.
 There are lots of variations on the classics such as hummus, baba ganoush, and tabbouleh, as well as more niche small plates such as fadi (zucchini, yoghurt, lemon, tahini), pancar (beetroot, yoghurt, garlic, pistachio) and hammera (red pepper, pomegranates, walnuts).